 - Quality improvement: The Review Committee examines the program’s investment in continuous quality improvement to determine: on-going critical self-examination; openness to feedback; flexibility and innovation; monitoring of program results; and engagement in strategic planning as the field changes in response to the dynamic mental health care environment.
 The Review Committee expects each program to monitor its design, operations, and outcomes, and to use these data to pursue excellence and strategically plan for the future.

 - Curriculum and related program responsibilities: PCSAS accreditation requires that training programs demonstrate that their students have the necessary breadth and depth of knowledge and training experiences to engage in high-quality clinical science scholarship and clinical applications.
 Programs must clearly articulate their training goals; present a coherent training plan by which students will obtain the necessary breadth and depth of knowledge and experience (e.g., courses, workshops, practica, laboratory rotations); and describe the ways that they ensure that students have achieved these goals.
-In addition, programs must ensure that ethical standards and concern for diversity are reflected in training for scholarship and clinical application as well as in program characteristics and policies (see below).
+In addition, programs must ensure that ethical standards and consideration of all people are reflected in training for scholarship and clinical application, and programs must attend to, assess, and demonstrate appropriate program climate, as described below.

 - Ethics.
 PCSAS accreditation requires that programs provide training in relevant codes of ethical behavior and legal and regulatory requirements for scholarship, research, and clinical application, including those nationally recognized professional ethics codes pertinent to psychological clinical science.
 Clinical science training programs must ensure that ethical standards are integrated into all major aspects of clinical science training, including didactic experiences, applied training, and research.
 Such integration should promote the production and application of clinical science that is fair and compassionate, reflecting the fundamental principle of beneficence by promoting the well-being of clients, research participants, and colleagues.